Charles-Murray1/Data-Tools/README.md

 * **simpledensity**: The PUMA’s population divided by the PUMA’s square miles of land area.
 * **princity**: The Census Bureau’s officially designated Principal City associated with the PUMA.
 If a PUMA is not associated with any Principal City, _princity_ is coded “No Principal City.”
 * **princitypop**: The 2020 population of _princity_.
-* **altmetro**: A categorical variable characterizing the PUMAs with the following codes
+* **altmetro**: A categorical variable characterizing the PUMAs with the following codes:
-  1. “Rural”: An agricultural or otherwise sparsely populated PUMA with a largest place of fewer than 20,000 people that is not contiguous with another place.
+  1 “Rural”: An agricultural or otherwise sparsely populated PUMA with a largest place of fewer than 20,000 people that is not contiguous with another place.
-  2. “Town”: PUMAs with a largest place of fewer than 50,000 people that is not contiguous with another place.
+  2 “Town”: PUMAs with a largest place of fewer than 50,000 people that is not contiguous with another place.
-  3. “Small City”: PUMAs with a largest place consisting of a town of 50,000–149,999 people that is not contiguous with a larger place.
+  3 “Small City”: PUMAs with a largest place consisting of a town of 50,000–149,999 people that is not contiguous with a larger place.
-  4. “Satellite”: PUMAs with a largest place that is a suburb or satellite to a larger place.
+  4 “Satellite”: PUMAs with a largest place that is a suburb or satellite to a larger place.
-  5. “Core City”: PUMAS with a city of 150,000 or more that is either the largest place in the CBSA or larger than any other contiguous place.
+  5 “Core City”: PUMAS with a city of 150,000 or more that is either the largest place in the CBSA or larger than any other contiguous place.

 See [variable_details](https://github.com/Charles-Murray1/PUMA-descriptors/blob/main/variable_details.pdf) for a description of the variables, their coding, and their uses.